 Another reason to move to the Lowcountry is the thriving cultural scene.
 With a flourishing population of art enthusiasts, many creative places exist in the Lowcountry such as the Gibbes Museum of Art, which showcases the work of artists from across the Lowcountry and beyond.

-The area is also home to a number of historic sites and museums, including Fort Sumter, where the first shots of the Civil War were fired, as well as the Battle of Kings Mountain — a significant American victory in the Revolutionary War.
+The area is also home to several historic sites and museums, including Fort Sumter, where the first shots of the Civil War were fired, as well as the Battle of Kings Mountain — a significant American victory in the Revolutionary War.

-Living in South Carolina gives you a chance to experience the Lowcountry heritage firsthand while also learning more about the people who shaped the culture.
+Living in South Carolina gives you a chance to experience the Lowcountry heritage firsthand while also learning more about the people who shape the culture.
+For example, opportunities like exploring Palmetto Bluff’s Artist in Residence program, which showcases the rich artistic traditions of the region.

 Palmetto Bluff is the perfect place to call home if you desire the Lowcountry lifestyle.
 Located in the coastal region of South Carolina, Palmetto Bluff is a serene community offering residents a unique blend of natural beauty and upscale amenities.
 Nestled along the May River, this 20,000-acre community features picturesque views of lush forests, marshes, and waterways, as well as easy access to outdoor recreation opportunities such as boating, fishing, and hiking.
 Palmetto Bluff also boasts world-class dining, a full-service spa, and so much more luxury than you could ever imagine.
 If you’re interested in calling the Bluff home, click the button below to view our real estate or schedule a tour!